Book now to attend our Open Morning on Friday 14th October

 Trips and Events

-Our annual Year 7 study and activity week takes place in the Spring Term, and is an integral part of our teaching programme.
+Our annual Year 7 study and activity week takes place in the Summer Term, and is an integral part of our teaching programme.
 Pupils spend a week at the Château de la Baudonnière in Normandy, where they take part in a wide range of exciting activities, with the emphasis on language immersion.
 Next academic year, we are also hoping to take part in a National Spelling Bee competition, as well as putting on a French café and hosting a Languages Performance evening.